-Seeing that I was the one that was dragging Dave and Dustin through Smellyville, I decided to try and make the experience as fun as possible for them.
+Seeing that I was the one that was dragging Dave through Smellyville, I decided to try and make the experience as fun as possible for them.
 Mostly by reading out facts from the brochure we were given in an upper-class British accent.

 I’m sure they loved it.